 But today I am going to share two simple ways that you can change the colors of pattern motifs and pattern backgrounds within Adobe Illustrator.

 If you are a visual learner, I’ve created a step-by-step video tutorial for you to follow the process with me.
-You can find it, here on my YouTube channel, or view it below.
+You can find it, here on my YouTube channel, or skip to the bottom of this post.

 Now let’s dive right in to our color change options.

 Method 1: Manually Change Pattern Colors in Adobe Illustrator

 I will be referencing the Creative Cloud version of Adobe Illustrator, but I believe these instructions apply to earlier versions starting at CS6.